Avaiga/taipy-getting-started/step_01/ReadMe.md

 ## Python code (pages/data_viz/data_viz.py)

-You can find below the associated code with the Markdown that wil populate the objects of the page and create the interaction between the slider and the chart.
+You can find below the associated code with the Markdown that will populate the objects of the page and create the interaction between the slider and the chart.

 ```python
 from taipy.gui import Markdown